Promise and Peril: Stellar Contamination and Strict Limits on the Atmosphere Composition of TRAPPIST-1c from JWST NIRISS Transmission Spectra: Abstract

 \section{Abstract}

 Attempts to probe the atmospheres of rocky planets around M dwarfs present both promise and peril.
 While their favorable planet-to-star radius ratios enable searches for even thin secondary atmospheres, their high activity levels and high-energy outputs threaten atmosphere survival.
 Here, we present the 0.6--2.85\,$\mu$m transmission spectrum of the 1.1\,$\rm R_\oplus$, $\sim$340\,K rocky planet TRAPPIST-1\,c obtained over two JWST NIRISS/SOSS transit observations.
 Each of the two spectra displays 100--500\,ppm signatures of stellar contamination.
 Despite being separated by 367\,days, the retrieved spot and faculae properties are consistent between the two visits, resulting in nearly identical transmission spectra.
-Jointly retrieving for stellar contamination and a planetary atmosphere rules out with high confidence ($>$3-$\sigma$) not only clear hydrogen-dominated atmospheres, but even thin, 1-bar high-mean molecular weight atmospheres rich in H$_2$O, NH$_3$, or CO (at the 2-$\sigma$ level).
-We find that the only atmosphere scenarios which our spectrum cannot rule out are CH$_4$- or CO$_2$-rich atmospheres, which are both unlikely to be retained when considering the photodestruction of CH$_4$ and the susceptibility of even a CO$_2$-rich atmosphere to escape given the cumulative high-energy irradiation experienced by the planet.
+Jointly retrieving for stellar contamination and a planetary atmosphere reveals that our spectrum can rule out hydrogen-dominated, $\lesssim$300$\times$ solar metallicity atmospheres with effective surface pressures down to 10\,mbar at the 3-$\sigma$ level.
+For high-mean molecular weight atmospheres, where O$_2$ or N$_2$ is the background gas, our spectrum disfavors partial pressures of more than $\sim$10\,mbar for H$_2$O, CO, NH$_3$ and CH$_4$ at the 2-$\sigma$ level.
+Similarly, under the assumption of a 100\% H$_2$O, NH$_3$, CO, or CH$_4$ atmosphere, our spectrum disfavors thick, $>$1\,bar atmospheres at the 2-$\sigma$ level.
+These non-detections of spectral features are in line with predictions that even heavier, CO$_2$-rich, atmospheres would be efficiently lost on TRAPPIST-1\,c given the cumulative high-energy irradiation experienced by the planet.
 Our results further stress the importance of robustly accounting for stellar contamination when analyzing JWST observations of exo-Earths around M dwarfs, as well as the need for high-fidelity stellar models to search for the potential signals of thin secondary atmospheres.

 \keywords{Exoplanets (498); Extrasolar Rocky Planets (511); Exoplanet atmospheres (487); Planetary atmospheres (1244); Low mass stars (2050)}